 The Boss Baby continues to give his parents the absolute runaround — we can see the pace pick up when there are more mini-scenes on a single spread.
 In a picture book, this is a sure sign of the Battle Sequence.
 The baby wins.
 We know the baby wins because the parents are literally flat out on the couch, almost like they’ve been defeated in a boxing match.

-Sure enough, the Battle Sequence is followed swiftly by not one but two separate self-revelations:
+Sure enough, the Battle Sequence is followed swiftly by not one but two separate anagnorises:

 He called a meeting.